-I don’t use the three-act structure, I feel like a fraud.
+I don’t create like that person, I feel like a fraud.

-I don’t use the hero’s journey, I feel like a fraud.
+I don’t sound like so-and-so, I feel like a fraud.

-I don’t write my story in a certain order, I feel like a fraud.
+I don’t take non-stop action, I feel like a fraud.

-I’m too “artsy,” I feel like a fraud.
+I am too much/not enough, I feel like a fraud.

 You get the idea.
-We are constantly comparing ourselves (and how we write) to others (and how they write).
+We are constantly comparing ourselves (and our creation) to others (and their creation).

 And when that happens, we end up feeling like somehow WE are the fraud.
 We are the piece that doesn’t belong.
-We are the mistake and everyone else is the “real writer.”
+We are the mistake and everyone else is the “real deal.”

-When the truth is that writing, like any artistic endeavor, is such a personalized experience that there is no ONE right way to reach the end goal.
+When the truth is that sacred creation, like any artistic endeavor, is such a personalized experience that there is no ONE right way to reach the end goal.
 There is only trying different approaches until you find the way that works for you.

-Writers don’t come in one shape or one form or one way of being.
+Sacred rebels don’t come in one shape, one size, or one way of being.

-I bet there are 10 times that many species of writers.
-And ALL OF THEM—including you—get to be called writer.
+I bet there are a hundred times that many species of change-agent-magic-makers on this planet and ALL OF THEM—including you—get to be called sacred rebels.

 Which takes me back to that seat in First Class, doubt closing in as I glanced from passenger to passenger.
 “Am I the fraud?
 Do I really belong here?”

-The feeling was intense but, thankfully, only lasted a hot second because, in that moment, all my mindset training—the work I’ve been doing for YEARS—kicked in.
-It helped me identify lie from truth.
-And with a secretive smile and a slight shrug, I was able to brush away those thoughts with a stronger knowing:
+The feeling was intense but only lasted a hot second before all my mindset training—the work I’ve been doing for YEARS—kicked in.
+It helped me identify lie from truth and, with a secretive smile and a slight shrug, brush away those thoughts with a stronger knowing:

 Of course, I belong here.

-I may not belong with these people… especially Mr. Judgement Eyebrows… but I belong in this experience that I want to have.
+I may not belong with these people… especially Mr. Judgement Eyebrows… but I belong in this experience.

 I belong because I want it and I choose it.